github/docs/content/search-github/github-code-search/using-github-code-search.md

 ## Using the search results view

 This search results view already existed for the current search on GitHub, and the functionality for most search types, except code, is the same.
-With GitHub Code Search beta enabled, the search results page has a redesigned UI and includes filters that are part of the new code search engine, such as path and symbol filters.
+With the new code search beta enabled, the search results page has a redesigned UI and includes filters that are part of the new code search engine, such as path and symbol filters.

 To construct a search query and view, sort, and filter results using a visual interface, you can use {% data variables.search.search_page_url %} or {% data variables.search.advanced_url %}.